 - Service 32 – No change; revised 2-hourly timetable will continue to operate

 - Services 34 and 35 – No change; revised hourly timetable will continue to operate

-- Service 150 – Will now operate every 60 minutes throughout the day, Monday to Saturday only
+- Service 150 – Continues to operate every 60 minutes throughout the day, Monday to Saturday only

-- Service 321 – Frequency will increase to every 15 to 20 minutes, Monday to Saturday
+- Service 321 – Frequency will increase to every 15 minutes in peaks, 20 minutes off peak, every 30 minutes on Saturday

 Centrebus revised information:

-- Service E, Luton to Toddington – Return to normal registered service levels on Monday to Friday, with the Saturday service remaining at the reduced service levels (from Monday 1 June)
+- Service E, Luton to Toddington – Return to normal registered service levels, Monday to Saturday

-- Service L, Luton Galaxy Centre to Lewsey Farm – Return to normal service levels on Monday to Fridays with the exception of service Lx will not operate; Saturday service remaining at the reduced service levels (from Monday 1 June)
+- Service L, Luton Galaxy Centre to Lewsey Farm – Return to normal registered service levels, Monday to Saturday

-- Service 34, Dunstable to St. Albans – Revised timetable, Monday to Saturday, 4 journeys per day
+- Service 34, Dunstable to St. Albans – Returned to normal Monday to Saturday timetable from 1 September

-- Services 40 / 40A, Dunstable to Kensworth – Saturday service, all week (from Wednesday 1 April)
+- Services 40 / 40A, Dunstable to Kensworth – Returned to normal Monday to Saturday timetable from 1 September

-- Service 46, Luton to Hemel Hempstead – Return to normal registered service levels on Monday to Friday, with the Saturday service remaining at the reduced service levels (from Monday 1 June)
+- Service 46, Luton to Hemel Hempstead – Return to normal registered service levels, Monday to Saturday

-- Service 89 – Normal (school day) service Monday to Friday, no Saturday service
+- Service 89 – Normal (school day) service Monday to Friday, Saturday service recommences on 11 July

-- Service 231, Luton to Dunstable – Reduced service Monday to Saturday
+- Service 366, Luton to Hatfield – Returned to normal Monday to Saturday timetable from 1 September

-- Service X31, Luton to Dunstable – Saturday service Monday to Saturday
+- Service X31, Luton to Dunstable – Returned to normal Monday to Saturday timetable from 1 September

 Flittabus and Wanderbus